Maximum assessable earnings

-Under Section 137(2) in The Workers’ Compensation Act, 2013 (Act), the Workers’ Compensation Board is required to set a maximum assessable wage rate for each year.
-The maximum assessable wage rate for 2020 will be $88,906.
+Under Section 137(2) of The Workers’ Compensation Act, 2013 (the Act), the WCB is required to set a maximum assessable wage rate for each year.
+The maximum assessable wage rate for 2021 is $91,100.

 Employers are asked to provide a payroll estimate at the beginning of the year so the WCB can determine employers’ premiums.
 This payroll estimate should be an accurate reflection of what an employer will pay to their workers up to the maximum that year.

-For more information, see the Reporting Assessable Earnings fact sheet.
+For more information, see the Employer’s Payroll Statement (EPS) page.